Olive Oil and Cannabis-Infused CBD for Skin and Hair Care | DIY Cosmetics

 What Makes Olive Oil Special?

-Olive oil is rich in essential fatty acids, such as Oleic Acid (Omega-9) and Linoleic Acid (Omega-6), along with vitamin E. These components nourish the skin, repair its barrier, and retain moisture.
+Olive oil contains essential fatty acids like Oleic Acid (Omega-9) and Linoleic Acid (Omega-6), along with vitamin E. These help nourish the skin, repair its barrier, and retain moisture.
 Oleic acid slows water loss, helping your skin stay plump.
 Linoleic acid hydrates without greasiness, calms puffiness, and improves overall texture.
-Vitamin E is an antioxidant that helps protect your skin from damage and prolongs the shelf life of DIY oil infusions.
+Vitamin E is an antioxidant that protects your skin and extends the shelf life of DIY oil infusions.

 Typical Essential Fatty Acid Profile